Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy Sells 20,000 Shares

 - On Friday, May 6th, Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock.
 The shares were sold at an average price of $55.63, for a total transaction of $1,112,600.00.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, June 14th.
-Stockholders of record on Wednesday, June 1st were paid a dividend of $0.10 per share.
-The ex-dividend date was Tuesday, May 31st.
-This represents a $0.40 annualized dividend and a dividend yield of 0.72%.
-Interactive Brokers Group’s dividend payout ratio is currently 14.08%.
+The business also recently announced a quarterly dividend, which was paid on Tuesday, June 14th.
+Shareholders of record on Wednesday, June 1st were paid a $0.10 dividend.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.72%.
+The ex-dividend date of this dividend was Tuesday, May 31st.
+Interactive Brokers Group’s dividend payout ratio (DPR) is presently 14.08%.

-IBKR has been the subject of a number of research reports.
-StockNews.com cut Interactive Brokers Group from a “hold” rating to a “sell” rating in a research note on Thursday, May 26th.
-The Goldman Sachs Group raised Interactive Brokers Group from a “neutral” rating to a “buy” rating and set a $90.00 target price for the company in a research note on Tuesday, April 26th.
-Bank of America increased their target price on Interactive Brokers Group from $111.00 to $117.00 and gave the stock a “buy” rating in a research note on Wednesday, April 20th.
-Finally, Compass Point lowered their target price on Interactive Brokers Group to $85.00 in a research note on Friday, June 3rd.
+A number of research analysts have recently issued reports on IBKR shares.
+The Goldman Sachs Group upgraded Interactive Brokers Group from a “neutral” rating to a “buy” rating and set a $90.00 target price on the stock in a research report on Tuesday, April 26th.
+Compass Point decreased their target price on Interactive Brokers Group to $85.00 in a research report on Friday, June 3rd.
+Bank of America increased their target price on Interactive Brokers Group from $111.00 to $117.00 and gave the company a “buy” rating in a research report on Wednesday, April 20th.
+Finally, StockNews.com lowered Interactive Brokers Group from a “hold” rating to a “sell” rating in a report on Thursday, May 26th.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Marshall Wace LLP boosted its holdings in shares of Interactive Brokers Group by 151.4% in the 4th quarter.
-Marshall Wace LLP now owns 4,359,441 shares of the financial services provider’s stock valued at $346,228,000 after buying an additional 2,625,600 shares during the last quarter.
-Samlyn Capital LLC boosted its holdings in shares of Interactive Brokers Group by 745.8% in the 4th quarter.
-Samlyn Capital LLC now owns 1,768,263 shares of the financial services provider’s stock valued at $140,436,000 after buying an additional 1,559,196 shares during the last quarter.
-Norges Bank acquired a new stake in shares of Interactive Brokers Group in the 4th quarter valued at approximately $60,173,000.
-Victory Capital Management Inc. boosted its holdings in shares of Interactive Brokers Group by 916.8% in the 4th quarter.
-Victory Capital Management Inc. now owns 688,823 shares of the financial services provider’s stock valued at $54,706,000 after buying an additional 621,079 shares during the last quarter.
-Finally, Vanguard Group Inc. boosted its holdings in shares of Interactive Brokers Group by 5.8% in the 1st quarter.
-Vanguard Group Inc. now owns 8,307,988 shares of the financial services provider’s stock valued at $547,580,000 after buying an additional 452,809 shares during the last quarter.
-20.49% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+First Horizon Advisors Inc. increased its stake in shares of Interactive Brokers Group by 112.7% in the 4th quarter.
+First Horizon Advisors Inc. now owns 336 shares of the financial services provider’s stock worth $26,000 after acquiring an additional 178 shares during the last quarter.
+Quent Capital LLC acquired a new stake in shares of Interactive Brokers Group in the 4th quarter worth $28,000.
+Westpac Banking Corp acquired a new stake in shares of Interactive Brokers Group in the 4th quarter worth $30,000.
+Fifth Third Bancorp increased its stake in shares of Interactive Brokers Group by 72.4% in the 4th quarter.
+Fifth Third Bancorp now owns 381 shares of the financial services provider’s stock worth $30,000 after acquiring an additional 160 shares during the last quarter.
+Finally, Steward Partners Investment Advisory LLC increased its stake in shares of Interactive Brokers Group by 692.5% in the 1st quarter.
+Steward Partners Investment Advisory LLC now owns 420 shares of the financial services provider’s stock worth $28,000 after acquiring an additional 367 shares during the last quarter.
+20.49% of the stock is owned by institutional investors and hedge funds.

 About Interactive Brokers Group (Get Rating)